 On May 5, 2023, the Company entered into a HondaJet Fleet Purchase Agreement with Honda Aircraft Company, LLC, for the purchase and delivery of twenty-three (23) HondaJet HA-420 Aircraft for a total estimated purchase price of \$ 161.1 million with expected delivery between the fourth fiscal quarter of 2023 and the fourth fiscal quarter of 2025.
-The Company should make a \$150 thousand deposit for each aircraft twelve months prior to the expected delivery date.
+The Company should make a \$ 150 thousand deposit for each aircraft twelve months prior to the expected delivery date.
 As of December 31, 2023, the Company took delivery and sold one aircraft related to this agreement, which brings the balance of aircraft to be delivered at twenty-two (22) as of December 31, 2023.
-The Company did not take delivery of any aircraft in the three months ended March 31, 2024.
+The Company took delivery of one HondaJet and one Gulfstream G280 aircraft in July and August 2024, respectively.

-As of March 31, 2024, the Company has funded an aggregated amount of \$ 1.5 million towards the purchase agreement, which is presented under Deposits on Aircraft non-current in the consolidated financial statements.
-Pursuant to the terms of the agreement, the Company is required to fund an additional \$1.4 million in deposits in the next twelve months.
+As of June 30, 2024, the Company has funded an aggregated amount of \$ 1.5 million towards the purchase agreement, which is presented under Deposits on Aircraft non-current in the consolidated financial statements.
+Pursuant to the terms of the agreement, the Company is required to fund an additional \$ 1.4 million in deposits in the next twelve months.